Charmaine Roche’s personal reflections on the importance of a healthy balance between giving and receiving.

 The 4 principles of healthy exchange in relationships:

 Whatever your personal circumstances this holiday I hope that you find rest and ease with those you love.
 I have decided to accept my family as it is and not try to ‘fix it’.
-I will give the love I have without judgement and not give myself a role that only creates resentment in others in doing this I also centre myself to give service to others in my professional role with integrity.
+I will give the love I have without judgement and not give myself a role that only creates resentment in others in doing this I also center myself to give service to others in my professional role with integrity.

 Have a very restful Christmas break and enjoy your time with family and friends.